genericpnpmonit0r/b19pre-mappings/README.md

 I will not be making mappings for b1.9pre5 since MCP is available for that version.

-Note that there will be weirdly or stupidly named classes, fields and methods when i was going insane at several points in time.
+There will be field_ and func_ names from 1.0.0 MCP as that was used as a base for these mappings.

 # Versions